BenjaminTzudiker/CKD_Database/readme.md

 #### Installing MySQL

-_Note that the table import in MySQL might take considerably longer than with PostgreSQL._
+_Note that the table import in MySQL might take considerably longer than with PostgreSQL, and as of this writing the corresponding export scripts are only available using Postgres._

 To begin, you will need the csv files that will be imported into the database.
 Next, install MySQL for your operating system, which is available [here](https://dev.mysql.com/downloads/mysql/).
 Creating the tables should work in Postgres or other similar database management systems with only small modifications, but importing files might be quite different.